Midazolam: Notable incidents

 In October 2016, the state of Ohio announced that it would resume executions in January 2017, using a formulation of midazolam, vecuronium bromide, and potassium chloride, but this was blocked by a federal judge.
 On 26 July 2017, Ronald Phillips was executed with a three-drug cocktail including midazolam after the Supreme Court refused to grant a stay.
 Prior to this, the last execution in Ohio had been that of Dennis McGuire.
 Murderer Gary Otte's lawyers unsuccessfully challenged his Ohio execution, arguing that midazolam might not protect him from serious pain when the other drugs are administered.
-He died without incident in about 14 minutes on 13 September 2017.
+He was pronounced dead without incident in about 14 minutes on 13 September 2017.

-On 24 April 2017, the state of Arkansas carried out a double-execution, of Jack Harold Jones, 52, and Marcel Williams, 46.
+In April 2017, the state of Arkansas carried out a double-execution, of Jack Harold Jones, 52, and Marcel Williams, 46.
 Arkansas attempted to execute eight people before its supply of midazolam expired on 30 April 2017.
-Two of them were granted a stay of execution, and another, Ledell T. Lee, 51, was executed on 20 April 2017.
+Two of them were granted a stay of execution, and another, Ledell Lee, 51, was executed on 20 April 2017.